dagda1/blog/source/_posts/2011-09-26-simple-css3-login-form-using-sass.markdown

 {% img /images/simple-form/login.png %}

 In the past, I hate to admit that I would have used a table to align the inputs with their labels but this time round I want to use css to control the layout.
-With that said, below is the haml that will generate the markup for the above login form:
+With that said, below is the haml that generates the markup for the above login form:
 {% gist 1242152 %}
 The above haml generates the following markup:
 {% gist 1242169 %}